bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Sjors Provoost: 00:03:23

-Well, we sometimes need to scrape the bottle of the barrel for episodes titles, but in this case, I was trying to understand a bug in Stratum V2, something I'm working on recently, and had something to do with the Coinbase transactions and whether or not it has a witness.
+Well, we sometimes need to scrape the bottle of the barrel for episodes titles, but in this case, I was trying to understand a bug in Stratum V2, something I'm working on recently, and had something to do with the coinbase transactions and whether or not it has a witness.
 Turns out it does have a witness, or at least it can have a witness, which I didn't know, and That's why I kept banging my head against it.
 But as I was trying to understand how the code works, I was reading the code comments, and I came across this like almost full-page story about this problem.